Learning Quadruped Locomotion Policies using Logical Rules: RM-based Locomotion Learning

 \section{RM-based Locomotion Learning}

-In this section, we present our RM-based reinforcement learning approach for learning quadruped locomotion policies.
-Fig.~\ref{fig:overview_fig} presents an overview of how we use RMs to specify a diverse set of quadruped locomotion gaits.
+We present our RM-based reinforcement learning approach for learning quadruped locomotion policies below.
+Figure~\ref{fig:overview_fig} presents an overview of how we use RMs to specify a diverse set of quadruped locomotion gaits and facilitate efficient policy learning.